parisba/SAConEU19/SAConBerlin2019_presentation.md

 # Tentpole questions

-^ There's a few tentpole questions that we're going to structure this around.
+^ PARIS: There's a few tentpole questions that we're going to structure this around.

 ---